 Component Outcome Measure Methodology including the timeframes being reported (e.g. denominator and numerator).

-the period of 10/1/2024 and

-9/30/2025

-Career/Technica Number and Percentage of Numerator will include those

-I Education participants who continue participants who are enrolled in the

-Programs or other Vocational to be actively engaged in component as of the end of component as of 9/30/2025

-Training (EPC) the fiscal year Denominator will include those

-3( ) , participants who are currently

-participating in the component and

-those who have exited the

-component for any reason during the period of 10/1/2024 and

-9/30/2025

-0,00,000

-Number and Percentage of Numerator will include those

-participants employed during or upon completion participants who obtained employment after or were

-during or aport completion employed when the component

-completed during the period of

-10/1/2024 and 9/30/2025

-Denominator will include those

-participants who are currently participating in the component and

-those who have exited the

-component for any reason during

-the period of 10/1/2024 and

-9/30/2025

-Number and Percentage of Numerator will include those

-participants who earned a participants who obtained a

-Credential Credential during the period of

-10/1/2024 and 9/30/2025

-Denominator will include those
+Component Outcome Measure the period of 10/1/2024 and 9/30/2025 Career/Technica I Education Programs or other Vocational Training (EPC) Number and Percentage of participants who continue to be actively engaged in component as of the end of the fiscal year Numerator will include those participants who are enrolled in the component as of 9/30/2025 Denominator will include those participants who are currently participating in the component and those who have exited the component for any reason during the period of 10/1/2024 and 9/30/2025 Number and Percentage of participants employed during or upon completion Numerator will include those participants who obtained employment after or were employed when the component completed during the period of 10/1/2024 and 9/30/2025 Denominator will include those participants who are currently participating in the component and those who have exited the component for any reason during the period of 10/1/2024 and 9/30/2025 Number and Percentage of participants who earned a Credential Numerator will include those participants who obtained a Credential during the period of 10/1/2024 and 9/30/2025 Denominator will include those